Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Methods

-\cite{Alvarez2010CVPR} propose a Bayesian framework to classify road sequences by combining low-level appearance cues with contextual 3D road cues such as horizon lines, vanishing points, 3D scene layout and 3D road stages.
-In addition, they extract temporal cues for temporal smoothing of the results.
-In a follow-up work, \cite{Alvarez2011TITS} convert the image into an illuminant invariant feature space to make their method robust to shadows and then apply a classifier to assign a semantic label to each pixel. \cite{Mansinghka2013NIPS} propose a inverse-graphics inspired method employing generative probabilistic graphics programs (GPGP) to infer roads in images taken from vehicle mounted cameras.
-GPGPs consist of a stochastic scene generator for generating random samples from a road scene prior, a graphics renderer for rendering the image segmentation for each sample and a stochastic likelihood model linking the renderer's output and the data.

-\boldparagraph{CNN-based Methods} Almost all existing algorithms for labeling road scenes are based on machine learning where the parameters of the model are estimated from large annotated datasets.
-To alleviate the burden of annotating large datasets manually, \cite{Alvarez2012ECCV} propose a method for road segmentation where noisy training labels for road images are generated using a convolutional neural network trained on a general image database.
-They further propose a texture descriptor which is based on learning a linear combination of color planes to reduce variability in road texture.

-\cite{Moh2014ARXIV} propose a scene parsing system using deconvolutional layers in combination with traditional CNNs.
-Deconvolutional layers learn features that capture mid-level cues such as edge intersections, parallelism and symmetry in image data and thus obtain a more robust representation than regular CNNs. \cite{Oliveira2016IROS} investigate the trade-off between segmentation quality and runtime using U-Nets by \cite{Ronneberger2015MICCAI}.
-Specifically, they introduce a new mapping between classes and filters at the up-convolutional part of the network to reduce the runtime.
-They further segment the whole image with a single forward pass, which makes the approach more efficient than patch-based approaches.
+\boldparagraph{Deep Learning} Recently, the problem of road segmentation has been addressed using convolutional neural networks \citep{Moh2014ARXIV, Oliveira2016IROS}. \citet{Moh2014ARXIV} proposes a scene parsing system by using deconvolutional networks \citep{Zeiler2011ICCV} in combination with traditional CNNs for feature learning.
+Deconvolutional networks learn features that capture mid-level cues such as edge intersections, parallelism and symmetry in image data and thus obtain a more robust representation. \citet{Oliveira2016IROS} investigate the trade-off between segmentation quality and runtime using U-Nets \citep{Ronneberger2015MICCAI}.
+Specifically, they introduce a new mapping between classes and filters at the up-convolutional part of the network for reducing runtime.
+They further segment the entire image with a single forward pass, resulting in a more efficient approach compared to patch-based ones \citep{Moh2014ARXIV}.
+However, as road segmentation is a subproblem of semantic segmentation, today most state-of-the-art results on road segmentation are achieved using generic off-the-shelf semantic segmentation networks.

-To mitigate the difficulties in acquiring human annotations, \cite{AnkitLaddha2016IV} propose a map-supervised deep learning pipeline which does not require human annotations for training a road segmentation algorithm.
-Instead, they obtain ground truth labels based on OpenStreetMap information projected into the image domain using the vehicle pose given by the GPS sensor.
+\boldparagraph{Data Acquisition} All existing algorithms for labeling road scenes are based on machine learning where the parameters of the respective model must be estimated from large annotated datasets.
+To alleviate the burden of annotating large datasets manually, \citet{Alvarez2012ECCV} propose a method for road segmentation where noisy training labels for road images are generated using a convolutional neural network trained on a general image database. \citet{AnkitLaddha2016IV} follow a different approach and obtain ground truth labels by exploiting OpenStreetMap information projected into the image domain using the vehicle pose provided by the GPS sensor.

-\subsubsection{Free Space Estimation}
+\subsection{Free Space Estimation}